urfdvw/blog/200129remote_vscode/readme.md

 ## Citrix Virtual Sinc Site

 Special keys except win button are all working.
 But all the punctuations are replaced by some "SMART" punctuations.
-Such as the none sense directed quotes, and double dash is a long dash.
-This is basically not acceptable in coding.
+However, this can be fixed in iPad input setting.
+So this seems to work well.

 ## Citrix Virtual Sinc Site and Chrome Remote

-I even tried to use Chrome Remote inside the Sinc Site, It does not work as expected.
-You see, not punctuations are working in Chrome Remote in Citrix.
+I even tried to use Chrome Remote inside the Sinc Site, No punctuations is working in Chrome Remote in Citrix.

 ## Conclusion

 Finally I have to accept that I still cannot do any serious coding work on my iPad.
 It is a shame that the disability is due to the lack of apps.